 - The person claiming defamation can be identified in the published material;

-- There is no legal reason for the publication of the defamatory material.
+- There is no legal defence for the publication of the defamatory material.

-The person must prove the publication has caused, or is likely to cause, serious harm to their reputation.
+Under section 10A of the Defamation Act 2005, the person must prove the publication of the material has caused, or is likely to cause, serious harm to their reputation.
 “Publication” is a broad concept and includes spoken words, newspaper articles, website content, emails, social media posts, text messages, photographs, cartoons and gestures.

 Only an individual person, an organisation that does not seek profit, and a company with fewer than 10 employees can bring a claim for defamation.